IntersectMBO/plutus/plutus-core/README.md

 ### Parser and pretty printer

 The lexer & parser are based on Alex & Happy and the pretty printer uses the `prettyprinter` package.
-Names (identifiers) are interned using uniques as per `Language.PlutusCore.Name`.
+Names (identifiers) are interned using uniques as per `PlutusCore.Name`.
 They are also parameterised with an attribute used differently in different stages.

 Parsing, pretty-printing and the AST representation closely follow the Plutus Core specification.
 AST nodes are parametereised with the same attribute as the embedded names.